Room isn’t something you have, it’s something you make.

 I’m not talking about the pipes used to make the frame of the shelves, I’m talking about the shelves themselves.
 When you put PVC pipes next to each-other, you can stash stuff both on and in them.

 Dehydrated and freeze-dried food takes up a lot less space than canned, but the downside is that you need to store extra water in order to consume them.
-If you think water won’t be a problem post-SHTF, how about storing a few water filters along with your dehydrated food?
+If you think water won’t be a problem post-SHTF, as a backup plan, how about storing a few water filters along with your dehydrated food?

-A nightstand that’s just a little big bigger could accommodate a lot more stuff and no one is going to complain.
+A nightstand that’s just a little bit bigger than what you need could accommodate a lot more stuff and no one is going to complain.

 That’s thinking outside the box, right?
 A storage unit will allow you to store as many things as you want and no one will ever know that you have it, let alone what’s inside.

 Not many people think about storing things up there.
-Nevertheless, you probably have a lot of space there.
+Nevertheless, you probably have a lot of dead space there.
 And if you’re worried people will ask what’s up there, you may want to replace your short cabinets with taller ones and use the top shelves inside near the ceiling for preps where they will be out of sight from visitors. .

-Maybe you have a place with a nice view where you used to drive girls to make out while looking at your beautiful city.
+Maybe you have a place with a nice view where you can park to stare out at your beautiful city.
 If that place is on your way to your bug out location, even better.
-Just make sure you carefully choose your place and keep in mind temperature variations if you decide to store it above ground.
+Just make sure you carefully choose your place and keep in mind temperature variations if you decide to store any preps above ground.